sandra-liedtke/ti_scraper/Installation and Getting Started (en).md

  - You might need to do an update on existing software before continuing.
 To do so, in the command line type `sudo apt update`
  - Type `sudo apt install python3.X`
  - Type `python3 --version`
- - Type `python3.X` and then `help("modules")` and make sure that (among others) also the beautifulsoup4, requests and stem libraries are listed
+ - Type `python3.X` and then `help("modules")` and make sure that (among others) also the beautifulsoup4, requests, stem, demisto-py and tzlocal libraries are listed
      - If any of the libraries is **not** listed, type `sudo apt-get install python3-<libraryname>` to install it

 # Getting Started